BusyGrape/DataAnalysis/statistics.md

 ### Inferential Statistics 推断性统计

+Make inferences about a dataset based on a sample of the data 由样本推断整体

 - parameter and statistic in inferential statistics
+	- Parameter is a characteristic of a <b>population</b>
+	- Statistic is a characteristic of a sample

-- population and sample in inferential statistics
+- population and sample in inferential statistics sample is subset of population

 - difference between descriptive statistics and inferential statistics

 ## M2 Probablity